Sarawak Government Railway

 There is a story (probably apocryphal) told about the second Rajah, who evolved the scheme, that when in England on leave in 1907 he approached the Board of the Great Western Railway for advice.
 However, when the Chief Engineer heard that the narrow gauge railway was to be only ten miles long initially, he suggested that the Rajah would be better off going to Gamages!

-*Peckett works list shows 1284 as an 0-4-0ST named Jean sold to Lysaght in 1912 then back to Peckett who sold it to the Borneo Co for Sarawak.
+*Peckett works list shows 1284 as an 0-4-0ST named Jean sold to Lysaght in 1912 then via the Bristol Carriage and Wagon Works back to Peckett who sold it to the Borneo Co for Sarawak.

 Home